PROFIT, RENT, FEE, INTEREST AND KENZ

 Surah Hud 84-86:

 84-86We sent to Median their brother Shu’ayb as a messenger.
 Shu’ayb said: “O my people!
 Worship Allah.
 There is no other deity but Him for you.
 Do not decrease from the measure and the scale.
 Indeed, I see you in prosperity.
 And I fear the punishment of a day that will encompass for you.
 O my people!
-Establish justice when you measure and weigh.
+Establish justice and equity when you measure and weigh.
 Do not deprive things of the people and do not commit abuse on the earth as corrupters.
 If you are believers, what remains from Allah/what He bestows you as benefit is better for you.
 And I am not a protector over you”.

 Surah Al-Mutaffifin 1-3: